 The body maintains its homeostasis by eliminating the toxins all by itself.
 The liver & kidneys are far superior to any concocted, green fruit and veg mush.

-There is no scientific evidence to support juice diets or any other diets that can “cleanse” the body of toxins and impurities that have built up from excessive weight-gain and unhealthy binges.
+There is no scientific evidence to support green juices for liver detoxification or any diet that can “cleanse” the toxins and impurities built up from excessive weight gain and unhealthy binges.

 I think it’s clear to say that the negatives outweigh the positives.